teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 300
 - **Required Level**: 28
 - **Rarity**: Legendary
-- **VR Equipping Mechanics**: Carefully position the armor pieces and perform a ceremonial gesture to secure them.
+- **VR Equipping Mechanics**: Carefully position the armor pieces and use a voice command or ceremonial gesture to secure them.
 - **Description**: A magnificent armor crafted from gold, providing exceptional defense and a regal appearance.
-In VR, the ceremonial equipping process enhances the sense of grandeur and prestige.
+In VR, the equipping process enhances the sense of grandeur, with voice commands available for accessibility.

 ---